cryptomeme/simpleapi/README.md

-# Simple API Service
+# Simple Stats API Service

 ## Overview

-The Simple API service is a RESTful service that will provide information about the system it is running on, namely: cpuinfo, meminfo and uptime.
+The Simple Stats API service is a RESTful service that will provide information about the system it is running on, namely: cpuinfo, meminfo and uptime.
 It is implemented as a collection of REST endpoints that use JSON messages as their data format for both requests and responses.
 Its implementation will emphasize simplicity and straightforwardness.

-## Simple API Specification
+## Simple Stats API Specification

 ### Version
 1.0